ozgurozbekuk/ET6-foundations-group-16/solutions/tests/README.md

 - **Isolate Tests**: Each test should be independent and should not rely on shared states from other tests.
 This prevents flakiness.

-- **Clear Assertions**: Ensure each test has clear and specific assertions to check expected outcomes.

-- **Mocking**: Use tools like `unittest.mock` or `pytest-mock` to mock external dependencies such as APIs, databases, or services.

 - **Small Tests**: Focus on testing a specific functionality to make failure easier to diagnose.